Skip to Main Content

 Coast-to-Jungle Location Network

-Established relationships with crews, equipment houses, and local fixers across Lima, Cusco, Arequipa, the Sacred Valley, and Amazon locations, with access to well-stocked equipment including Russian Arms, Techno Cranes, and Shotover systems.
+Set up over years, our network spans crews, gear houses, and local fixers.
+It reaches Lima, Cusco, Arequipa, the Sacred Valley, and Amazon locations.
+This gives you access to well-stocked gear, with Russian Arms, Techno Cranes, and Shotover systems.

 03.